kubernetes/enhancements/keps/sig-storage/177-volume-snapshot/tighten-validation-webhook-crd.md

 The following is a list of fields which will get checked when a CREATE or UPDATE operation is sent to the API server.
 Some validation is already enforced by the CRD schema definition, for example some required fields and enums.

 All of the validation desired can be achieved by updating the CRDs to take advantage of the OpenApi v3 schema validation.
 In particular, the `oneOf` and `minLength` fields can be used.

-However, there is a desire for some fields to be immutable, which is not yet supported by CRDs.
-See KEP https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190603-immutable-fields.md for the timeline for immutable fields to come to CRDs.
+There is a desire for some fields to be immutable, which is not yet supported by CRDs.
+See the immutable fields [KEP](https://github.com/kubernetes/enhancements/blob/master/keps/sig-api-machinery/20190603-immutable-fields.md) for the latest updates.
+As of August 2020, the KEP is provisional and has no clear timeline for when immutable fields will come to CRDs.

 Note that we may want to consider other fields to be marked as immutable.